softbank-robotics-america/pepper-chat-dialogflow-fulfillment-library/README.md

       }
       let carousel = new Carousel("Check out these options:", carouselArray);

- Note: Cannot be used standalone with PepperResponse!
+ Note: Cannot be used standalone with PepperResponse; must use with Carousel!

 # Carousel(title, carouselImageArray)